slotix/dbconvert-streams-website/docs/sources/source-config.md

 ---
 # {{ $frontmatter.title }}

+DBConvert Stream readers collects data from external sources such as MySQL, PostgreSQL and writes collected events to a Target system of your choice.

-In this section general information about source configuration options will be provided.
-Some specific configuration options for different sources types will be described in corresponding sections.
+In this section general information about source configuration options is provided.
+Some specific configuration options for different sources types are described in corresponding sections.

 Here is an example JSON configuration object.